queenofdowntime/square-one/README.md

 # Square-One
-A collection of exercises and guides designed to introduce students to the very basics of computer programming.
+A collection of **free** exercises and guides designed to introduce students to the very basics of computer programming.

 ## Prerequisites